XVimProject/XVim/Documents/Users/FeatureList.md

 It has a lot of  actions (selectors) which takes one argument.
 These are the methods we can call directly through the ex command.
 Some does work well but some does not.
 Try using it to find out if it works as you like.
-If you once find some usuful feature in it you can map it to key input via :map command.
+If you once find some useful feature in it you can map it to key input via :map command.

 (Note that the argument for :xctabctrl always ends with ":" as shown above)